eprouty/dgkeep/README.md

 cp /usr/local/Cellar/postgresql/9.4.1/homebrew.mxcl.postgresql.plist ~/Library/LaunchAgents/
 launchctl load -w ~/Library/LaunchAgents/homebrew.mxcl.postgresql.plist createdb dgkeep_test
+createdb dgkeep_dev
 psql -c 'CREATE ROLE postgres LOGIN;' dgkeep_test
 ```

 Install dependencies by running `npm install`
 Run the tests using `npm test`

+## Testing
+All tests are run against the dgkeep_test database which will be wiped clean before each test.

+Please note that all Sequelize logging is routed to `logs/sequelize.log`, in order to make debugging clearer, this log is wiped at the start of testing.
+If you are doing development and wish to hold onto this log make sure to create a copy before running `npm test`.